diegodoumecq/joymap/README.md

 The callback will be given three arguments: the player itself, the previous value returned by the aggregator and the raw gamepad object obtained from **navigator.getGamepads()**.
 The results are stored in **player.aggregators** as you've named them, just like with aliases, but this time the callback for each aggregator is the one that decides what is being stored.

+### Naming restrictions

+Throughout the library you're invited to name stuff.
+Like players, bindings, aliases and aggregators.
+For the sake of making things easier for everybody in the future, these values shall only be alphanumeric.
+Why?
+Well, the event handling system that is not developed yet would require a strict naming convention to avoid mixing up names of stuff with possible operators.

 ### Roadmap

+Stuff to do.
 Keep in mind these bullet points are in no particular order.

 * Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js)
   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI